XertroV/aec-membership-test-simulator/README.md

 How would you verify the record of the tribunal?
 You can't -- it's not public.
 Tough.

+To be clear: I do not think the VEC or VCAT broke the law at any point.
+I do think they are heavily biased towards the status quo, though.
+I do not think they are honest with themselves regarding these biases.

-I'm sure she's a very nice person and does lots of nice things.
+I'm sure Hampel is a very nice person and does lots of nice things.
 It does not change the fact that she is unable to tell the boundaries of her own incompetence.

 ## Appendix: Errors in Feb 13 response to AEC